artsy/artsy.github.io/source/_posts/2014-03-17-some-tips-for-email-layout-and-responsiveness.markdown

 </table>
 ```

 Now under this we present a heatmap and table of top views by city.
 For that we use the same 3-column table, except specify a colspan of 2 on the column that contains the heatmap.
 That is because we would like that column to take up a width equal to the first 2 columns of the equally spaced three at the top, and the table of top views will take up the last column.
-Here's that CSS:
+Here's that markup:

 ``` html
 	<tr>